dnvriend/reactive-activemq/README.md

 ```

 # Whats new?
+- v0.0.11 (2016-07-05)
+  - The Journal and AckJournal do not need a name, they exist only to optionally tag events and store messages in
+    the journal to be used by `EventsByTagQuery` and `CurrentEventsByTagQuery` akka-persistence-query API.
+  - Snapshotting for the `com.github.dnvriend.stream.persistence.ResumableQuery`.

+- v0.0.10 (2016-07-05)
+  - Changed the interface of the Journal and AckJournal

 - v0.0.9 (2016-07-05)
   - Refactored the ActiveMq API to become more friendly and intuitive.
   - Todo: documentation and API docs